Skip to content

 config = LeanREPLConfig(project=project)

-This approach gives you full control over the Lake configuration.
-Alternatively, you can define the lakefile content using the TOML format by setting lakefile_type="toml".
+This approach gives full control over the Lake configuration.
+Alternatively, define the lakefile content using the TOML format by setting lakefile_type="toml".

 Using Custom REPL Revisions

 LeanInteract uses the Lean REPL from a git repository to interact with Lean.
 By default, it uses a specific version of the REPL from the default forked repository (https://github.com/augustepoiroux/repl) which manages compatibility with Lean versions.
-However, you can customize this by specifying a different REPL revision or repository:
+However, this can be customized by specifying a different REPL revision or repository:

 from lean_interact import LeanREPLConfig, LeanServer